 - Have the legal capacity and authority to incur obligations involved under the grant program,

-- Be located within the boundary of the heritage area (or the project/activity will happen within the boundary of the Heritage area.)
+- Be located within the boundary of the heritage area (or the program/activity will happen within the boundary of the Heritage area.)

-Who May NOT Apply - The following types of organizations are not eligible to apply to the Small Cap Grant (this list is not meant to be exhaustive): units of government; organizations that are serving as fiscal agents or fiscal sponsors for an organization or program; individuals; organizations that are the primary responsibility of a government agency; organizations that are not in good standing with BNHA and/or not in compliance with previous grants; organizations that currently have an open Heritage Investment Grant with the BNHA.
+Who May NOT Apply - The following types of organizations are not eligible to apply to the Heritage Investment Grant (this list is not meant to be exhaustive): units of government; organizations that are serving as fiscal agents or fiscal sponsors for an organization or program; individuals; organizations that are the primary responsibility of a government agency; organizations that are not in good standing with BNHA and/or not in compliance with previous grants; organizations that currently have an open Heritage Investment Grant with the BNHA.

 SELECTION CRITERIA - Grant proposals will be reviewed using the criteria outlined below.

-Clarity - Are the project objectives clearly described?
+Clarity - Are the project/organization’s objectives clearly described?

-Methodology: Are the project budget, scope of work, and personnel reasonable to accomplish the project objectives?
+Project Design: Are the budget, design, and personnel reasonable to accomplish the project or organization’s objectives?

-Leverage: Does the project (or its products) or the organization’s activities significantly leverage private investment above the required match?
+Leverage: Does the project (or its products) or the organization’s activities significantly leverage private investment?

-Readiness: Is the project ready to proceed and can the project objectives be accomplished in a realistic and timely manner?
+Readiness: Is the project or organization ready to proceed and can the objectives be accomplished in a realistic and timely manner?
 If the applicant currently has another BNHA grant, have the deadlines been met?

 Applicants MUST download and use the BNHA Application Budget Excel template for their proposal budget.
-Upload the completed budget template in the appropriate section of this online submission.
+Upload the completed the template in the application budget section of this online submission.